sigma-andex/purescript-typescript-importer/docs/enums.md

 **Advantages**
 - Feels more natural in ps.
+- Exhaustive pattern matching is easy.

 **Disadvantages**
 - Does *not* give the same type guarantees as ts enums, which is a bit shameful.
-- Does *not* work well with union types
+- Does *not* work well with union types.